 - National Black Child Development Institute

-The web is ideal for pre-K and preschool teachers as a tool for research, lesson planning, presentations and a chuckle.
+The internet is ideal for pre-K and preschool teachers as a tool for research, lesson planning, presentations, and a chuckle.

 - Tom Hobson: Teacher Tom